HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 ## Testing on REST APIs

 The most reliable way to confirm XXE is by triggering entity resolution.
-To minimize the risk of information leaks and damage to the server we can try to either reflect a string from an external entity or read a harmless file like the hosts file.
+To minimize the risk of information leaks and damage to the server we can start by reflecting a string from an internal entity to confirm entity processing, then escalate to reading a harmless file.

 Some scenarios would require further testing since the entry point of the attack would not properly reflect our payload in the response.
 In these cases we can rely on errors coming from the application to identify the exploitability.